VinodKandula/revolut-test-1/README.md

 - No currency conversion is performed.
 Both accounts must use the same currency.
   If currency conversion is required, it should be done by the client.
 - All API amount values have 2 digits after the decimal point, representing the cents.
+- Any errors that can be solved on the client's side (validation, wrong currency, non-existent account id etc.) will be reported back as error responses with 4XX status codes.
+No transfer will be created.
+- A non-error issue i.e. a normal case that doesn't result in transferring money but cannot be solved on the client's side, will result in a 200 response.
+A transfer will be saved in the service but will be marked as rejected which will be indicated in the response body.
-- The only reason for transfer rejection in this service if the sender account doesn't have enough funds.
+  The only reason for transfer rejection in this service if the sender account doesn't have enough funds.
 - Transfer size should be positive and smaller than 10 trillion (9 999 999 999 999.99).
 - The maximum account balance is not defined.